yig/GMU-CS425/README.md

 glfwSwapInterval(1);
 ```

 This code expects a few parameters: the `window_width` and `window_height`, a name for the window (`window_name`), and a boolean to specify whether the window should be fullscreen (`window_fullscreen`).
 You can hard-code some reasonable values or you can find a way to take parameters.
 You may notice that this code snippet is asking for an OpenGL-compatible window.
-That's because we will use `sokol_gfx`'s OpenGL backend for simplicity.
+That's because we will use `sokol_gfx`'s OpenGL backend for cross-platform simplicity.

 Finally, this is a good time to mention that I recommend a proper logging library rather than outputting to `std::cout` and `std::cerr`.
 You have a lot of options.
 I used [spdlog](https://github.com/gabime/spdlog).
 That way I can do things like: `spdlog::error( "Failed to create a window." );` or `spdlog::info( "Calling UpdateCallback()." );`.
 To use spdlog, you have to include it (`#include "spdlog/spdlog.h"`) and add it to your `xmake.lua` (`add_requires("spdlog")` near the top and `add_packages("spdlog")` in your `illengine` target).

 **You have reached the second checkpoint.** Commit your code to your git repository.
 Upload it for grading.
 Run `xmake clean` and then zip your entire directory.
 This checkpoint should contain:

-* A graphics manager class that creates a window
+* A graphics manager class that creates a window.
-* A game engine class that starts up the graphics manager and runs a game loop 60 times per second
+* A game engine class that starts up the graphics manager and runs a game loop 60 times per second.
-* `demo/helloworld.cpp` modified to create an engine
+* `demo/helloworld.cpp` modified to start up your engine, run its main loop, and shut it down when the main loop terminates.

 ---